Washington County Community College

 Services for Students with Disabilities

 WCCC is committed to assisting qualified students with disabilities to achieve their individual goals.
 Upon request and official documentation from a relevantly licensed professional.
 WCCC grants qualified students reasonable accommodations to provide them equal opportunity for success within a collegiate setting.
-Students requesting reasonable accommodations must contact the Accessibility Specialist, Dora Adams, at 207-454-1092.
+Students requesting reasonable accommodations must contact the Accessibility Specialist, Tiffany Peterson, at 207-454-1093.

 Students who wish consideration for academic accommodations must: